Grange Academy, Kilmarnock: School motto

 and underpins the core values of the school which are Respect, Responsibility, Resilience, Excellence and Ambition.

 SFA Performance School

-Grange Academy is home to the Scottish Football Association performance school, one of seven schools in Scotland that have been operating since 2012 with the aim to support the development of Scotland's best young footballing talent.
+Grange Academy is home to the Scottish Football Association (SFA) performance school, one of seven schools in Scotland that have been operating since 2012 with the aim to support the development of Scotland's best young footballing talent.
 The Performance Schools programme is designed to give talented boys and girls, with the best potential to develop their abilities, the opportunity to practise football everyday within an educational environment.

 Footballer Billy Gilmour previously attended Grange Academy and the SFA Performance School for four years between 2013 and 2017.